Conductor's Data API (v1)

 • The current time (expressed as seconds since the UNIX epoch: unixEpochTimeSeconds)

-Additionally, during this alpha program, you'll need to add a header to your request that will allow access to this API.
+Additionally, you'll need to add a header to your request that will allow access to this API.

 We'll deal with the first two building blocks of the signed URL parameter before moving on to the third.
 Then we'll cover how to use all of them to build your full request, below.
 Finally, we'll cover the required request header.